-MEC Aquanator Plus Jacket - Children
+MEC Aquanator Plus Jacket - Boys' - Youths

 A little rough weather should not prevent junior funhogs from getting outside.
 This fleece-lined jacket uses waterproof-breathable fabric to ensure dryness through wet and windy conditions.
 Warm enough for cool fall days (or west-coast winters), it's designed to fit easily over layers if the conditions call for extra insulation.
 The boys' jacket is cut straight through the body with minimal tailoring.

 - Shell is abrasion-resistant 75-denier polyester with a polyurethane waterproof breathable coating and a DWR (durable water repellency) finish.

 - Fully lined with soft polyester microfleece that adds a bit more warmth for cool days.

 - Storm flap over zipper keeps weather out.

 - Elasticized cuffs seal out the cold and damp.